Angular vs React: Which One to Choose for Your App in 2020

 - Reusability of React Components and Saving Time

-When Facebook introduced React into the open-source community, they spotlighted its capability to reuse code components of a different level anytime, allowing front-end and back-end developers to save dramatic amounts of time.
+When Facebook introduced React into the open-source community, they spotlighted its capability to reuse code components of a different level anytime, allowing back-end developers and front-end developers to save dramatic amounts of time.

 - One-Direction Data Flow Allows for Stable Code